All policies may be amended or changed at any time at

 Keys should be carried at all times and never be loaned or duplicated.
 Additional locks may not be installed, nor may residents tamper with an existing lock.

 Residents are issued one room/apartment key for their residence.
-Where buildings are equipped with proximity (prox) access readers, residents will use their EmoryCard to gain access to the building.
+In buildings equipped with proximity (prox) access readers, residents should use their EmoryCard to gain access to the building.
 Residents in buildings without prox access readers will be issued a building entrance key.